Palestinian parliamentary elections delayed, says Abbas, blaming Israel | Politics

 Palestinian President Mahmoud Abbas on Friday postponed planned parliamentary elections amid a dispute over voting in Israeli-annexed East Jerusalem and splits in his Fatah party.
 Abbas, 85, blamed Israel for uncertainty about whether it would allow the legislative election to proceed in Jerusalem as well as in the occupied West Bank and Gaza.

 The decision came three months after he announced the first national elections for 15 years in what was widely seen as a response to criticism of the democratic legitimacy of Palestinian institutions, including his own presidency.
-The outcome of an election could be gains for Hamas, the Islamist militant group that controls Gaza.
-Abbas's chief domestic rival, Hamas is regarded as a terrorist group by Israel, the United States and European Union but fought a well-organised campaign to defeat a similarly divided Fatah in 2006.
+The outcome of an election could be gained for Hamas, the Islamist militant group that controls Gaza.
+Abbas's chief domestic rival, Hamas is regarded as a terrorist group by Israel, the United States, and European Union but fought a well-organized campaign to defeat a similarly divided Fatah in 2006.

 The dispute over Jerusalem was the principal reason cited by Abbas in a speech early Friday following a meeting of Palestinian political factions.
 "Facing this difficult situation, we decided to postpone the date of holding legislative elections until the participation of Jerusalem and its people is guaranteed," Abbas said in the speech on Palestinian TV.